-Acts of the Apostles, Apostle (Christian), Bible, Bible translations, Body of Christ, Christ, God, God the Father, Holy Spirit, Holy Spirit (Christianity), Jesus, Pentecost, the glory of God, the Lord Jesus, the presence of God,
+Acts of the Apostles, Apostle (Christian), Bible, Bible translations, Body of Christ, Christ, God, God the Father, Holy Spirit, Holy Spirit (Christianity), Jesus, Pentecost, see the glory of God, the glory of God, the Lord Jesus, the presence of God,

 The thing that people need to be aware of is, out of all the needs we bring before the feet of Jesus, such as: blessings in the family, love life, professional, financial, etc., which are essential to live well in this world – the one He expects the most from us, is the need for His presence in our lives.